technomancy/grenchman/README.md

 You will need to install [opam](http://opam.ocamlpro.com/) and OCaml 4.x to be able to build Grenchman.

-If you're not sure whether you have 4.x installed or not, you can ensure yourself as follows:
+If you're not sure whether you have 4.x installed or not, you can check:

     $ opam switch list
     # If your system compiler is 4.x or above, you're ready to go.
     # Otherwise, issue the following command:
-    $ opam switch 4.00.1
+    $ opam switch 4.01.0

 To build, run the following commands: